Denmark in World War II: Post-war currency reform

 The Danish National Bank estimates that the occupation had resulted in the printing press increasing the currency supply from the pre-war figure of 400 million kroner to 1,600 million, much of which ended up in the hands of war profiteers.
 In July 1945, two months after the liberation of Denmark, the Danish Parliament passed an emergency law initiating a currency reform, making all old banknotes void.
 A small number of employees at the National Bank had clandestinely begun the production of new banknotes in late 1943.
 The production of new notes happened without the knowledge of the German forces located at the bank, and by the spring of 1945 the bank's stock of notes was sufficient to initiate the exchange.
 The law required was passed hastily on Friday 20 July and published the same day; it also closed all shops for the weekend.
 By Monday 23 July, all old notes were officially outlawed as legal tender and any note not declared in a bank by 30 July would lose its value.
 This law allowed any Dane to exchange a total of 100 kroner to new notes, no questions asked.
-An amount up to 500 kroner would be exchanged, provided the owner signed a written statement explaining its origins.
+An amount up to 500 kroner could be exchanged, provided the owner signed a written statement explaining its origins.
 Any amount above this level would be deposited in an escrow account and only released or exchanged following scrutiny by tax officials examining the validity of the person's statement about the origins of this wealth.
 All existing bank accounts were also scrutinized.
 Multiple exchanges of cash by the same person were avoided by the requirement that currency would only be exchanged to anybody also handing in a specified ration stamp, previously issued in a different context, which had not yet been authorized for use.
 The exchange resulted in a significant drop in the currency supply, and around 20% of the 3,000 million kroner property declared had not previously been registered by the tax authorities.
 Estimates vary for the amounts of currency simply destroyed by its owners.
 All banknotes issued since the changeover date remain valid indefinitely; earlier ones are not valid.